dcai/github-copilot-proxy/README.md

 ## Guide to Navigate the Project

-- **API Endpoint Definitions and Core Logic**: Look into `copilot-proxy.ts`.
+- **API Endpoint Definitions and Core Logic**: Look into `main.ts`.
 This file contains the Hono app setup and the handlers for `/v1/chat/completions` and `/v1/models`.
 - **Helper Functions, Token Management, and Utilities**: Explore `helper.ts`.
 This is where you'll find the `TokenManager` class, header generation logic, logging configuration, and various utility functions.
 - **Authentication Setup**: If you need to understand how the OAuth token is obtained, refer to `setup.js`.
 - **Dependencies and Scripts**: Check `package.json` for a list of project dependencies and available run scripts.